scaife-viewer/scaife-viewer/README.md

 * PostgreSQL 9.6
 * Elasticsearch 6

+First, install and run Elasticsearch on port 9200.
+If you're on a Mac, we recommend using brew for this:

+    brew install elasticsearch
+    brew services start elasticsearch

-First, set up a database to use for local development:
+Then, set up a postgres database to use for local development:

     createdb scaife-viewer